r3quie/phishingtrack/README.md

 * Change href value "_href="/PAGESLUG/#respond"_" in reply-title.

 ## Why WordPress comments?
-My web hosting does not allow me access to the Apache logs, I do however have access to the FTP in the www directory.
-Feel free to use Apache logs of course.
+If your web hosting does not allow you access to Apache/NGINX logs, you might have access to FTP, hence you'll be able to acess the www directory.

 Using WordPress comments also allows you to collect data through SQL.